oilcrest/EmergentMind-nix-config/nixos-installer/README.md

 This is only relevant if you are not using a physical system.

-- If you are using swap, remember a lot of space will be used for swap from your main disk (maybe 16GB) so setup a 40GB if you want a 20GB disk, or pass `withSwap = false;` to the disko module in `nixos-installer/flake.nix`
+- If you are using swap, remember a lot of space will be used for swap from your main disk (maybe 16GB) so setup a 40GB if you want a 20GB disk, or pass a swapSize of `0` in the newConfig arguments for this host in `nixos-installer/flake.nix`
-- Setup UEFI!!!
+- You _must_ set up the hypervisor firmware as UEFI instead of BIOS or the vm will fail to boot into the minimal-configuration.
+  When creating the vm using virtmanager, you must select "Customize configuration before install" during step 5 of 5, and then change BIOS to UEFI on the next screen.
 - Add the DVD-rom pointing to the iso
 - Add the yubikey device
 - Record the ip address after initial boot